For both him and her…

 When combining acupuncture sessions with yoga, it’s advisable to do the yoga first (yoga distributes energy flow throughout the whole body), and then follow with acupuncture because acupuncture directs the Qi energy to areas where it is needed.
 Acupuncture may be able to assist with preconception care by helping couples to reduce stress.

-A consultation with your Chinese medicine practitioner for preconception care advice can help to bring the body back into balance at a physical and emotional level.
+A consultation with your Chinese medicine practitioner for personalised preconception advice and care, to help to bring the body back into balance at a physical and emotional level.
 And you will feel healthier too!